About Robert Lund and Spaff.com

-Award-winning* lyricist M. Spaff Sumsion (aka Spaff.com) started stalking Robert around a decade ago and won't leave him alone.
+Award-winning* lyricist M. Spaff Sumsion (aka Spaff.com) started stalking Robert over a decade ago and won't leave him alone.
 The pair's songs have wound up all over virtual and terrestrial radio, from various Morning Zoos to YouTube to NPR.
 "Since 2005," says Dr. Demento, "the Lund-Sumsion collaboration has landed more new song parodies by far on the Dr. Demento Show than any other artist."
-(For those keeping score at home, that number is 64.)
+(For those keeping score at home, that number is 65.)

 Robert and Spaff have collaborated on four CDs, all of which are available here in the FuMP Store:

 Spaff.com Presents The Best of Robert Lund is the definitive collection of Robert and Spaff's work together.
 It includes the viral sensation (and The FuMP's most-downloaded song) "99 Words for Boobs," Dr. Demento hits "I Got Crabs from Darth Vader" (24 shows and counting) and "Save Me, Obama" (his #1 song of 2009), Amiright.com's Song of the Year "Shakespearean Pie," and shloads more.
 It boasts liner notes by Dr. Demento himself and includes two different CD covers (one by the great Luke Ski).